bibi21000/janitoo_docker_hub/README.rst

     make docker-vols

-We need to populate them with default configuration :
+We need to populate them with default configuration.
+Password will be asked many times, unless you're using ssh keys :

 .. code-block:: bash